Dublin for a Day—The Perfect Itinerary

 One Day Dublin Itinerary- Quick Glance

 Feeling tired already?
-Well, make sure you rest up, as you’ll be on the go for much of the day.
+Well, rest up, as you’ll be on the go for much of the day.
 But this jam-packed day tour of the best of Dublin is very doable.

 Start off your day with a great Irish breakfast so you can be ready for the busy day ahead.
 Here are some of the best spots in Dublin for breakfast: